RektPunk/colablinter/README.md

         return (a + b + c) * (d + e + f)  # messy
     ```

-3. Full notebook check
+3. Check entire notebook (`%cl_check`)

-    Use `%cl_check` command to see linting reports for entire notebook.
+    Use line magic `%cl_check` to check across the entire saved notebook file (requires the notebook to be saved to Google Drive and mounted).

     ```python
     %cl_check
     ```